George Augustus King: First World War

 Following the outbreak of First World War, King volunteered for the New Zealand Expeditionary Force and embarked for the Middle East in October 1914.
 He was appointed staff captain to the then Colonel Andrew Russell, commander of the New Zealand Mounted Rifles Brigade.
 The brigade was initially based in Egypt and did not participate in the 25 April 1915 landings at Gallipoli which marked the start of the Gallipoli campaign.

 The following month, King and the brigade moved to the Gallipoli peninsula to fight as infantry.
 During the August offensive King, having been promoted to major, commanded the Auckland Mounted Rifles Regiment, and was wounded on 27 August during a battle for Hill 60.
 Evacuated from Gallipoli, King was appointed to the Distinguished Service Order for his "distinguished service in the field" during the campaign.

 After recovering from his wounds, in February 1916 King was appointed commander of the New Zealand Pioneer Battalion.
 The battalion was part of the New Zealand Division then being formed by Russell (now a major general) in Egypt following the withdrawal of Allied forces from Gallipoli.
-The battalion was a mix of personnel and included the survivors of the Otago Mounted Rifles, men of the Māori contingents as well as Pacific Islanders.
+The battalion was a mix of personnel which included the survivors of the Otago Mounted Rifles, the New Zealand Native Contingent and Pacific Islanders.
 King, well regarded by Russell, set about merging the various elements of the battalion, many of whom were not particularly happy at losing the identity of their parent formations, into an effective unit.